Baltimore City Metal Detecting Permit

-3) Print and complete the Baltimore City Metal Detecting Permit Application and read the rules associated with it.
-You do not need to enter your Social Security Number.
-Club information may not be up-to-date - search the Internet for updated info.
-Download the Baltimore City Metal Detecting Permit Application here.
+2) Print and complete the Baltimore City Metal Detecting Permit Application and read the rules associated with it.

-4) Have the application certified by a Maryland Free-State Treasure Club officer.
+3) Have your application certified by a Maryland Free-State Treasure Club officer.
 This involves stamping and signing the application at our meetings or monthly outings.

-5) Obtain a $25 money order payable to "Director of Finance" and keep it with your application.
+4) Obtain a $25 money order payable to "Director of Finance" and keep it with your application.
 They do not accept personal checks.
 Where does the money go?
 It goes directly to the Parks!
 NOT the city coffers.

-7) If you mail the application and money order, keep a receipt for your money order with you while metal detecting to show that you've paid your money.
-Snail Mail is really slow - up to three weeks.
+6) If you mail the application and money order, keep a receipt of your money order with you while metal detecting to show that you've paid your money.
+Snail Mail can be slow.